 The M.S.
-Option B (project) or C (coursework only) student does not select a major adviser, but is guided for advising purposes by the Assistant Director of Student Services, Graduate Nursing and the M.S.
-Specialization Coordinator.
+Option B (project) or C (coursework only) student does not select a major adviser but is guided for advising purposes by the assistant director of nursing student services, graduate nursing (academic adviser) and the the M.S. specialization coordinator.

-Students are expected to contact their major advisor at least once per semester.
-Students have the right to petition the Graduate Admissions and Scholastic Standards Committee in writing to change their major advisor.
+Students are expected to contact their academic advisor at least once per semester.
+Students have the right to petition the Graduate Admissions and Scholastic Standards Committee in writing to change their academic advisor.

-It is the responsibility of the major adviser to:
+It is the responsibility of the academic advisor to:

 - advise the student concerning the selection of course work;

 - assist in planning and submitting the program of study;

 - provide counsel in other matters pertinent to successful completion of graduate study;

 - monitor the progress of the student and report as needed to the Associate Dean for Graduate Nursing;

 - advise the student with regard to t he selection of committee members;

 - assist the student to submit the Graduate School request for appointment of committee members including the graduate faculty representative;